 A. Humanities (15 semester hours).
 Each student is required to complete five courses of at least three semester hours each.
-Course prefixes are identified below.
+Course prefixes are identified in the following section.

-At least three of the five courses must be taken in the (CLAS) Departments of English, Languages and Literatures, Philosophy, and Religious Studies and the Interdisciplinary Humanities Program.
-Two of these three courses must be at the 300 level or above.
+At least three of the five courses must be taken in one or more of the following CLAS units: the Departments of English, Languages and Literatures, Philosophy, and Religious Studies, and the Interdisciplinary Humanities Program.
+At least two of these three courses must be at the 300 level or above.